FAQ

 Q. Who decides if a social enterprise meets the criteria?

 Yes.
-The licence to use The Mark is granted for one year and Mark holders will need to renew this annually.
+The licence to use the Mark is granted for one year and Mark Holders will need to be assessed annually.
 Some of their organisations details will remain the same which means that renewal is a straightforward process.
-However, it is necessary to check that the social enterprises are still meeting the criteria to retain The Mark’s integrity.
+However, it is necessary to check that the social enterprises are still meeting the criteria to retain the Mark’s integrity.

-Your business needs to have its own constitution (eg not be part of a local authority or a sole trader) and in your constitution you need to show that you have clear social and/or environmental aims, and that a principle proportion (50% or more) of any profit made by the business is dedicated to social/environmental purposes, as are any remaining assets if your organisation was to close.
+Your business needs to have its own constitution (eg not be part of a local authority or a sole trader) and in your constitution you need to show that you have clear social and/or environmental aims, and that a principle proportion (50% or more) of any profit made by the business is dedicated to social/environmental purposes, as well as any remaining assets, if your organisation was to close.

 Q. What are the trading requirements to get the Mark?